BAXTER-IT/LelkesneTomannRozaliaHevizVarosSportcsarnok/memory-bank/systemPatterns.md

 -   **Authentication:** Transition from Basic Auth to JWT for better security and statelessness.
     -   Implement an HTTP interceptor in Angular to attach JWTs to requests.
 -   **State Management (Frontend):** For more complex state, consider NgRx or other dedicated state management libraries if signals and services become insufficient.
--   **Database (Backend):** Replace in-memory storage with a persistent database (e.g., PostgreSQL, H2 for development) if data persistence is required.
+-   **Database (Backend):** **Completed:** In-memory storage replaced with H2 file-based database.
+Further transition to PostgreSQL or other production DB could be a future step if needed.
 -   **Scalability:** Consider message queues (e.g., RabbitMQ, Kafka) for decoupling services if the system grows.
 -   **Testing:** Implement comprehensive unit, integration, and end-to-end tests.